A Complete Calendar of December Global Holidays 2022

 International December Global Holidays List 2022

 Celebrated for eight days long, Hanukkah is one of the major December global holidays when Jewish people get together with family and friends.
 The festival began in Israel and the story goes around Jews when they were fighting back against the Greeks, they found a small jug of oil that was supposed to last for one day.
 But wondrously, it held up for 8 days instead!
 So Hanukkah is deemed to be an anniversary of that miracle.
-There are special foods that are eaten during Hanukkah, like latkes (potato pancakes) and jelly doughnuts.
+The travel enthusiasts take flights to Israel to celebrate and enjoy special delicacies that are made during Hanukkah, like latkes (potato pancakes) and jelly doughnuts.
 Today, Hanukkah is celebrated in around 21 countries in the world and people are learning more about Jewish heritage.

 Place of Celebration – Jerusalem, Israel